purescript/trypurescript/README.md

 cd staging
 spago build

-# Ensure the compiled JavaScript is available to the client
+# Ensure the compiled JavaScript is available to the client via symbolic link.
-#   The `ln` command works differently between MacOS and Linux.
+# Note: due to the differences in the `ln` command between
-#   Use the command below that corresponds to your operating system:
+# MacOS (BSD ln) and Linux (GNU ln), the below code will work

-#   MacOS users
+# on both operating systems:
-ln --symbolic output ../client/public/js/output
+pushd ../client/public/js

-#   Linux users (requires the `--relative` flag)
+ln --symbolic ../../../staging/output/ .
-ln --symbolic --relative output ../client/public/js/output
+popd

 # Then, start the server.
 #